 CSCI 5030Fundamentals of System Administration and Virtualization3

 Students are required to take two courses (6 credits) from the Fundamentals category unless they can demonstrate that they have acquired the necessary skills and knowledge via their undergraduate degree.
-Such students can petition to take two extra elective or advanced elective courses instead.
+Such students can petition to take up to two extra elective or advanced elective courses instead.
+Only 6 fundamental credits can count towards graduation.

 Core